danamcdaniel1/Practical-Machine-Learning-Project/README.md

-# Practical-Machine-Learning-Project
+### Practical-Machine-Learning-Project
 This repository was created for the Practical Machine Learning class taught by Johns Hopkins University on Coursera.
 The R files and compiled output used to analyze and model the Weight Lifting Excersize Dataset are presented here.
+Notice to readers:  the R Markdown file and HTML file represent the final analysis and other documents should be reviewed accordingly.

 Background